ayumi-ayumi/Pomodoro-advanced/README.md

 ![myTimer-demo](https://github.com/ayumi-ayumi/Timer-record/assets/69543331/56c47182-9ce2-4e3f-922c-bbab1199117e)

 ### About
-This is an useful timer for someone who wants to know how much you study or work in a day.
+Developed a Pomodoro timer app that tracks work sessions and displays daily productivity on a calendar.

 ### How to use
 1. Set a timer by typing how many minutes you want to set or clicking up or down spinner buttons (step is 5 and max is 60).

 2. When the timer runs out, it notices you by an alarm sound. 🔔

-3. The run up time duration will be added to the today's total and you can see how many hours/minutes you have done in a day on the calendar.	📅
+3. The work session time is added to the day's total, allowing you to see the total hours and minutes you've completed in a day directly on the calendar.	📅

-4. The reset button makes the timer set again.
+4. The reset button resets the timer back to its initial state.

 ### Update
 I noticed that the timer is sometimes not working on the background, especially SetIntervel() does not work on the background.